 Additionally, some images do not require citations if you cite them within the story near the image.

 You can format your family history with any text editing program.
-However, avoid using Google Docs.
-It is not meant to be a self-publishing platform.

 You can use Microsoft Word, OpenOffice Writer, or Apple Pages to format your book.
 Or you can splurge and use publishing software.